manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

     > [](include:oracle-sid)

     The installer internally runs Oracle DBCA to create an Oracle Database.
-Along with the CDB, it also creates a PDB as per the name you specify in this window.
+Along with the CDB, it also creates a PDB with the name you specify in this window.

 1. In the Configuration Options window, you can allocate memory and select character sets for your database.

      - **Memory** - Specify the memory you want to allocate for your database, for example *6347* MB.
-        For optimum use of disk space, you can move the slider next to **Allocate memory** to the left and decrease the size of the SGA and PGA values.
+        For optimum use of disk space, you can move the indicator next to **Allocate memory** to the left and decrease the size of the SGA and PGA values.

 		For this task, do not enable automatic memory management.
 To learn more about memory management, see [About Automatic Memory Management Installation Options](https://docs.oracle.com/en/database/oracle/oracle-database/21/ladbi/about-automatic-memory-management-installation-options.html#GUID-38F46564-B167-4A78-A974-8C7CEE34EDFE).
         Go to the next tab.